-All of the data is collated and put into a computerized database that can be accessed around the world.
-Some people working in the field log their own research onto computer systems.
+All of the data is collated and put into a computerized database which can be accessed around the world.
+Some people working in the field log their own research on to computer systems.
 I love being in the field and getting to know the birds, but I also have to keep up to date with the research.
-While in Morocco, I had helpers back at the RSPB who helped with compiling and analyzing the data.
+While in Morocco, I had helpers back at the RSPB who gave a hand with compiling and analyzing the data.
 The database is now managed by the National Park itself.